 Skills Training Programme aims to equip Guinea nationals for leadership roles

-United Arab Emirates: Emirates Global Aluminium (“EGA”) and its wholly owned Guinea-based subsidiary Guinea Alumina Corporation (“GAC”) are pleased to announce the arrival in the UAE of the second group of trainees enrolled for the GAC Skills Training programme, hosted at EGA’s UAE operations.
+United Arab Emirates, 03 May 2016: Emirates Global Aluminium (“EGA”) and its wholly owned Guinea-based subsidiary Guinea Alumina Corporation (“GAC”) are pleased to announce the arrival in the UAE of the second group of trainees enrolled for the GAC Skills Training programme, hosted at EGA’s UAE operations.
 The programme gives substance to GAC’s corporate objective to enable Guinea nationals to play a leading role ultimately in driving the GAC project.
 Now in its second consecutive year, the programme attracted thousands of applicants through a nationwide competitive recruitment process, from which the successful candidates were selected.

 This year’s group of 14 young Guineans includes two women.
 They arrived in the UAE last month and will spend 9 months in the country to benefit from direct exposure and gain practical experience from world-class facilities and globally recognised experts within EGA’s operations.
 Upon completion of the programme, the trainees are expected to return home and apply their new skills on the GAC project for the ultimate benefit of Guinea.